Validus-Risk-Management/partifact/README.md

-# pArtifact
+# partifact

-pArtifact is a tool to help with configuring and authenticating CodeArtifact as a repository for [Poetry](https://github.com/python-poetry/poetry) and [pip](https://pip.pypa.io/en/stable/).
+partifact is a tool to help with configuring and authenticating CodeArtifact as a repository for [Poetry](https://github.com/python-poetry/poetry) and [pip](https://pip.pypa.io/en/stable/).

 [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/codeartifact/login.html) offers functionality to configure CodeArtifact for pip.
 This tool offers the following improvements over the CLI: